 Note – there are some situations that I believe steroid injections might be beneficial.
 This is in the case of bursitis [link to bursitis] and with some mild acute injuries.
 In the case of mild acute injuries, I believe it may be worth trying one injection of a steroid if it will be covered by insurance and a person is apprehensive to try a RIT.
 From what I have seen clinically, the people that get long term relief are typically the exception.

-For more information about how to get Prolotherapy and Platelet therapy in Gilbert, AZ, schedule a free consultation to find out how this can give you relief and start fully living your life again.
+For more information about how to get Prolotherapy and Platelet therapy in Gilbert, AZ, schedule a Schedule a Consultation to find out how this can give you relief and start fully living your life again.